iPhone Stuck On Verifying iOS 14 Update? Here Is The Quick Fix!

 It is always advisable to keep your smartphone software updated, isn't it? and Apple is very efficient in sending time to time updates to its iOS.
-The latest update that is due in a couple of months is the iOS 13 which I am sure, you, me and everyone is eager to know about and experience.
+The latest update that is due in a couple of months is the iOS 14 which I am sure, you, me, and everyone are eager to know about and experience.

-Now, the long time iPhone users, must have at some point faced this particular iOS issue (or other iOS 12 issues) which comes while updating the software: they just get stuck on iPhone verifying update.
+Now, the long time iPhone users must have at some point faced this particular iOS issue (or other iOS 14 issues), which comes while updating the software: they just get stuck on iPhone verifying update.
 The worst part is you are not able to use your device or even navigate to another screen.
 This certainly is very annoying, since you have no idea what you should do in such a scenario.

 - Part 1: Is your iPhone really stuck on “Verifying Update”?